melwyncarlo/AeroFoil/README.md

 | **(1)**  | Performing the macro operation with custom points and refinement produces no visible changes.  |
 | **(2)**  | The AeroFoil object properties are only visible on the FreeCAD software version 0.19.
 On older versions, you will be shown a warning on the console.
 This warning will not affect the output.  |

-For more information on the AeroFoil macro, refer to its [FreeCAD Macro Wiki Page](http://www.freecadweb.org/wiki/index.php?title=Macro_AeroFoil).
+For more information on the AeroFoil macro, refer to its [FreeCAD Macro Wiki Page](http://www.freecadweb.org/wiki/index.php?title=Macro_AeroFoil) or its discussion page on the [FreeCAD Forum](https://forum.freecadweb.org/viewtopic.php?f=22&t=56162).

 ### <br>Future works
 - [X] Fix Bugs (for FreeCAD v0.18 and v0.19)